top of page

 Headache Pain

-People with hEDS often report
+People with hEDS often report multiple forms of headache pain, including:

 • Tension-type headaches